 If you get seasick and cannot bear the feeling, a shuttle can be organized to collect you and bring you back to shore.
-These shuttles are run by an independent company and a $50 surcharge per shuttle (not per person) will be added to your bill.
+These shuttles are run by an independent company and a $50 surcharge per shuttle (not per person) will be your responsibility.

 There is no general rule to avoid this terrible feeling, but here are some tips which can help you prevent it:

-- Take an anti-motion sickness tablet the evening before your excursion, and another one in the morning an hour before boarding the boat (these are available at any pharmacy without a prescription).
+- Take an anti-motion sickness tablet the evening before your excursion, and another in the morning an hour before boarding the boat.
+These are available at any pharmacy without a prescription.
 You may also want to wear the wrist bands during your excursion.

 - During the excursion, stay outside of the cabin, remain in the fresh breeze, and avoid the toilet.
-Keep your eyes on the horizon from the start, and try not to look through your camera’s viewfinders for too long (most compact digital cameras offer a screen, use this option).
+Keep your eyes on the horizon from the start, and try not to look at your phone’s screen or through your camera’s viewfinders for too long.

 For more information about adding a shark cage diving excursion off the Western Cape in South Africa to your next Ker & Downey journey, or for information about any other destination, contact your travel professional.